 "For biologists who want to come to the beginning of a quantitative understanding of a wide variety of adaptations, for general readers who want to see how fluid mechanics works in a varied and often surprising context ... this book, full of data, rich in up-to-date and well-appraised references, is a first-class opportunity."--Philip Morrison, Scientific American

-Other Princeton books authored or coauthored by Steven Vogel:
+Other Princeton books by Steven Vogel:

 Hardcover published in 1994